 This means there would be an additional $200,000 in medical bills that need to be paid.
 When you go to trial, you can seek this extra $200,000.
 However, you cannot be paid for damages twice.
 Any compensation you recover through an insurance claim will not be available through your wrongful death lawsuit.

-One of the tasks we will provide to you throughout this process is to determine what all of your rights are.
-We encourage you to reach out to our Duluth, GA wrongful accident lawyer today to learn what your options may be.
+One of the tasks we will provide to you throughout this process is to determine all of your rights.
+We encourage you to reach out to our Duluth, GA, wrongful accident lawyer today to learn what your options may be.
 Most of the time, we can work with you to extend your coverage with proof of the loss.

 The Time Limit on Wrongful Death Claims in Georgia